molily/molily.de/_posts/2020-11-21-testing-angular.md

 }));
 ```

 Testing these details may seem pedantic at first.
 But the logic in `TranslatePipe` exists for a reason.
-Therefore we should test both cases.

 There are two specs left to write: